chelseavalentine/Notes/NagiosCore.md

     + w/ remote processing, clients report back their results to the monitoring system

 * several Nagios servers can be combined to form 1 distributed monitoring system
-  - enables centralized exceution in large environments, or geographically disperse environments
+  - enables centralized execution in large environments, or geographically disperse environments

-##### Bandwith considerations
+##### Bandwidth considerations

 * plugins generate some IP traffic, so need to position the monitoring system well w/i the network topology to minimize traffic routing, the amount of traffic, and its dependency on other devices
   - manipulate traffic via polling intervals & plugin redundancy (2+ plugins monitoring the same service)